martincostello/SignInWithAppleSample/README.md

 _Sign in with Apple_ is a way of allowing users of websites to sign in using their Apple ID.

-This example integration shows a minimal sample of how to integrate _Sign in with Apple_ a website to authenticate a user using their Apple ID and retrieve their email address (or a relay address to it) and their name*.
+This example integration shows a minimal sample of how to integrate _Sign in with Apple_ a website to authenticate a user using their Apple ID and retrieve their email address (or a relay address to it) and their name.

-_*Retrieving the user's email and name is not yet implemented._

 ## Setup